From obesity to liver cancer: can we prevent the worst?

 By identifying the role of a specific protein in the development of obesity-related liver diseases, UNIGE researchers pave the way for better diagnosis, and potentially better treatment.

-Liver cells under microscopy.
-At the top, in a healthy liver, the liver cells are organized normally.
-At the bottom, an accumulation of fat (white circles) is visible. © UNIGE
+© UNIGE Liver cells under microscopy.
+On the left, in a healthy liver, the liver cells are organized normally.
+On the right, an accumulation of fat (white circles) is visible.

 Hepatocellular carcinoma, a very common liver cancer linked to the presence of fat in the liver, is one of the leading causes of cancer death worldwide.
 With the increase in our sedentary lifestyle and in the sugar and fat content of our diet, the number of individuals at risk is on the rise.
 Scientists at the University of Geneva (UNIGE) have discovered a protein involved in the progression of a “fatty liver” towards cancer.
 This protein, S100A11, could not only allow early detection of the risk of developing liver cancer, but also open the way to new targeted therapies.
 These results, published in the journal Gut, highlight the close links between our diet and cancer development.